MarshallGarey/slurm-multicluster-dev/README.md

 init.sh will clone Slurm in the parent directory of this repository.

 #### How to build:
-Assuming your Slurm version is "master":
+Assuming the parent directory of this repository is "master":

     cd build
     ../../slurm/configure --prefix=/home/marshall/slurm/master/install --enable-developer --enable-multiple-slurmd --disable-optimizations --with-pam_dir=/home/marshall/slurm/master/install/lib